Skip to content

 The OCSP responder, which may be operated by the CA itself or delegated to a separate server, returns one of three responses:

-- Good: This status indicates that the certificate is considered valid and not currently revoked.
-At a minimum, it means that the serial number was not found in the CRL used by the responder.
+• Good: The certificate is considered valid and not currently revoked.
+At a minimum, the serial number was not found in the CRL used by the responder.
 However, it does not confirm that the certificate was ever issued.
-Additionally, without deterministic response configuration (KB 2960124), even a non-existent or fabricated serial number may return a “Good” status.
+Without deterministic response configuration (KB 2960124), even a fabricated serial number may return Good.

-- Unknown: The responder cannot determine the status of the certificate, either because the serial number is unrecognized or the certificate was not issued by the CA for which this responder is configured.
+• Unknown: The responder cannot determine the certificate’s status, either because the serial number is unrecognized or the certificate was not issued by the CA for which this responder is configured.
+Unknown is not equivalent to Revoked: many implementations treat Unknown or OCSP failures as a soft-fail and proceed with the connection.

 How OCSP Works: The Full Request-Response Lifecycle